courtcanva/cc-multiverse/README.md

 TL;DR;

-This is courtcanva's multiverse world, it's aim to house `cc-galaxy` and `cc-startrek` project where they will share `@cc/ui`, `@cc/eslint-config`, `@cc/tsconfig` libraries.
+This is courtcanva's multiverse world, it's aim is to house `cc-galaxy` and `cc-startrek` projects where they will share `@cc/ui`, `@cc/eslint-config`, `@cc/tsconfig` libraries.

 This monorepo was bootstrapped using [`create-turbo`](https://turborepo.org/docs/getting-started/create-new) command and is being managed using [`turborepo`](https://turborepo.org/docs)

 ## 🤓 How to set up this repo?

-This turborepo uses [npm](https://www.npmjs.com/) as a package manager, for start install the dependencies with
+This turborepo uses [npm](https://www.npmjs.com/) as a package manager, for a start, install the dependencies with

 ```
 npm install